 - Is your phone spying on you?

 When you live in a time of amazing technological advances, it can sometimes be easy to forget that we walk around with little supercomputers in our pockets.
-And while many people use those supercomputers for innocent activities (like social media, finding the best broadband and home phone bundle plans, or simply taking pics of their junk) there are concerns that some less scrupulous peeps use that technology to see where you're going and who you're talking to.
+And while many people use those supercomputers for innocent activities (like social media, or simply finding the best broadband and home phone bundle plans) there are concerns that some less scrupulous peeps use that technology to see where you're going and who you're talking to.

 So... is your phone spying on you?

 The simple answer is yes.
 Sorry.
 It's creepy and it sucks and somehow we're all pretty complacent about it.
 But here's what you should know...

 According to a recent investigation published by The New York Times, at least 75 major companies receive anonymous but precise location data from various apps whose users enable location services to, with several of those businesses claiming to track up to 200 million mobile devices.

 "These companies sell, use or analyze the data to cater to advertisers, retail outlets and even hedge funds seeking insights into consumer behavior" writes the report.

 'It’s a hot market, with sales of location-targeted advertising reaching an estimated $21 billion this year."